rsnpj/notes-site/notes/Year_2/Software_Methodologies/Computer_Graphics/Rendering.md

 # Rendering in Computer Graphics

-Rendering pipeline comprises of operations converting 3D geometry into a 2D pixel representation for display
+Rendering pipeline consists of operations converting 3D geometry into a 2D pixel representation for display

 Two types: